RoboCoin/robocoin-connector/README.md

 In production, set the NODE_ENV environment variable to "production".

-Set the ENCRYPTION_KEY environment variable to a secret, preferably created with scripts/getSecret
+Set the ENCRYPTION_KEY environment variable to a secret, preferably created with "openssl rand -hex 8"

 Set the DATABASE_URL environment variable to something like postgres://yourusername:somepassword@localhost/robocoin_connector